Naju

-The capital of South Jeolla was located at Naju until it was moved to Gwangju in 1895.
-The name Jeolla actually originates from the first character of Jeonju (전; 全) and the first character of Naju (라; 羅; nowadays spelled and pronounced 나/na according to the South Korean standard).
+The capital of South Jeolla Province was located at Naju until it was moved to Gwangju in 1895.
+The name Jeolla Province actually originates from the first character of Jeonju (전; 全) and the first character of Naju (라; 羅; nowadays spelled and pronounced 나/na according to the South Korean standard).
 Dongshin University is situated in Naju.
 Naju is famous for the Naju Pear which is a large round pear that forms its district logo.